Existence and uniqueness of global Koopman eigenfunctions for stable fixed points and periodic orbits: Applications

 \subsection{Sternberg linearizations and Floquet normal forms}

-The following result is an improved statement of Sternberg's linearization theorem for hyperbolic sinks \cite[Thms~2,3,4]{sternberg1957local}; it includes uniqueness of the linearizing conjugacy, it sharpens Sternberg's $C^k$ linearization result to a $\CLKA$ linearization result, and the linearization is globally defined on all of $Q$ rather than on some neighborhood of $x_0$.
-Our technique for globalizing the domain of the linearization is essentially the same as those used in \cite{lan2013linearization,kvalheim2018global}.
+The following result is an improved statement of Sternberg's linearization theorem for hyperbolic sinks \cite[Thms~2,3,4]{sternberg1957local}.
+Our improvements include: uniqueness of the linearizing conjugacy, refined $\CLKA$ regularity rather than just $C^k$, and global definition of the linearization on the entire basin of attraction $Q$ rather than just on some small neighborhood of $x_0$.
+Our techniques for globalizing the domain of the linearization are essentially the same as those used in \cite{lan2013linearization,kvalheim2018global}.
+For the case $\Grp = \R$, the $k$-nonresonance assumption in the following result can be replaced by the slightly less restrictive nonresonance condition in Remark \ref{rem:weaker-nonresonance-real-time}.